thunderbird/webext-docs/theme.rst

 .. api-section-annotation-hack::

+Defines a color value.

 .. api-header::
    :label: string

+   .. container:: api-member-node

+      .. container:: api-member-description-only

+         A string containing a valid `CSS color string <https://developer.mozilla.org/en-US/docs/Web/CSS/color_value#color_keywords>`__ or a hexadecimal representation.
+For example ``crimson`` or  ``#dc143c``.

 OR

 .. api-header::
    :label: array of integer

+   .. container:: api-member-node

+      .. container:: api-member-description-only

+         An RGB array of 3 integers.
+For example ``[220, 20, 60]`` for the color *crimson*.

 OR

 .. api-header::
    :label: array of number

+   .. container:: api-member-node

+      .. container:: api-member-description-only

+         An RGBA array of 3 integers and a fractional (a float between 0 and 1).
+For example ``[220, 20, 60, 0.5]`` for the color *crimson* with 50% opacity.

 .. _theme.ThemeExperiment: